jonaschoi/se-projects/docker-demos/README.md

 	- This will download the images if they are not present.
 Good internet is highly recommended.
 4. View Docker Logs
 	- `docker-compose logs -f`
+	- If you want to view logs for just one specific container, add the container name at the end of the command.
+Container names can be found in the docker-compose.yml
+		`docker-compose logs -f ${CONTAINER_NAME}`
 5. When logs show startup complete, go to the URL
 	- `http://localhost:8080`